 If you found this tailoring listicle helpful, do check out some of my other listicles below:

-3. 6 Perfume Brands in Singapore to check out
+4. 3 Best Perfume Brands in Singapore

-6. 4 Affordable Dress shoes in Singapore
+6. 4 Best Men’s Work Bags Brands in Singapore

-P.S: Check out The Shiok Store here – it serves as a curation of my favourite products from my favourite brands.
+P.S.: Check out The Shiok Store here – it serves as a curation of my favourite products from my favourite brands.

-P.P.S: Do check out the new “Discounts!” page for exclusive discounts for Wah so Shiok readers!
+PS: Do check out the new “Discounts!” page for exclusive discounts for Wah so Shiok readers!
 More brands will be added very soon – stay tuned!

-P.P.P.S: If you haven’t already, do follow my social media channels on Facebook here, on Instagram here, and on Youtube here.
+P.P.P.S: If you haven’t already, do follow my social media channels on Facebook here, on Instagram here, and on YouTube here.

 P.P.P.P.S Shiok is a common word Singaporeans use to express admiration or approval.
 As of 2016, you can find the definition of the word in the Oxford English Dictionary.